Indiana State Tennis Convention Questions & Answers:

 Q1: Who sponsors the Indiana Tennis Convention and who attends?

-A1: The Indiana Tennis Convention is sponsored by the Indiana High School Tennis Coaches Association (IHSTeCA) in conjunction with the Indiana Coaches of Girls Sports Association (ICGSA).
+A1: The Indiana Tennis Convention is sponsored by the Indiana High School Tennis Coaches Association (IHSTeCA) in conjunction with the Indiana Coaches of Girls Sports Association (ICGSA) & the USPTA Midwest Division.
 Attendees include coaches of boys’ and girls’ tennis teams at the high school and middle school levels, as well as a few collegiate coaches and club professionals.
 Attendance typically is near 200 coaches.